Brillstein Entertainment Partners

 Brillstein Entertainment Partners (formerly known as Brillstein/Grey Entertainment and Brillstein/Grey Communications) is a talent management firm and television production company formed by the 1986 addition of Brad Grey to The Brillstein Company, founded by Bernie Brillstein in 1969.
+On September 18, 2023, it was announced that Casey Wasserman's eponymous company had acquired BEP.

 The Brillstein Company

 Bernie Brillstein formed The Brillstein Company in 1969, where he continued to manage stars and develop television programming, a career he began in the fabled mailroom of the William Morris Agency.
 He produced such popular television hits as Hee Haw, The Muppet Show, and Saturday Night Live.

 Brillstein managed Saturday Night Live cast members Gilda Radner, John Belushi, and Lorne Michaels, as well as Jim Henson (of The Muppets fame) and Paul Fusco (voice and operator of ALF).
 Productions for television included ALF: The Animated Series and Normal Life.

+In 1981, the company produced its first ever television series, Open All Night, under Freeway Productions.

 In 1986, Lorimar-Telepictures bought out The Brillstein Company, whereas they would have to transform it into an independently operated and management unit of the studio.

-The company became Brillstein Entertainment Partners when Brad Grey left the company to become the head of Paramount Pictures.
+The company became Brillstein Entertainment Partners after Brad Grey left the company to become the head of Paramount Pictures.
 It is now headed by Jonathan Liebman, Marc Gurvitz, and Cynthia Pett.